shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/get-facebook-demand-for-native-on-android.md

 This article describes the process for retrieving native ad assets to display in Facebook's Audience Network SDK in following steps:

-## Ensure that the proper SDKs are installed
+## Ensure proper SDKs installed

-The Xandr SDK and Xandr-FAN-Demand Package will need to be installed.
+The Mobile SDK and Xandr-FAN-Demand Package will need to be installed.
 To know more about the details of the releases, please go to [our page](https://github.com/appnexus/mobile-sdk-android/releases) on Github repo.
 In the dependencies section of the `build.gradle` of your project add these two lines:

 ```